rnwatanabe/remoto/README.md

 29 - In this file, subsititute the address of the hsqldb.jar file to "remotoPath/WebContent/WEB-INF/lib/hsqldb.jar" and the address of the remoto database to "remotoPath/WebContent/db/remoto".
 Save the file.

+If you do not have a Static IP address subsititute the steps 24-27 by the following:

+	24.1 - Maintain the Port Number of the "HTTP/1.1" Port as 8080.

+	25.1 - At the "Project Explorer" tab in the Workspace click, "Java Resources"->"src"->"br.remoto"->"dao".

+	26.1 - Double-click at the "BasicDAO.java" file.

+	27.1 - At the line 46, substitute "143.107.162.166" by "localhost".
+Save the file.

 Steps to execute: